joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.8.22 =

+* Bug fix: If purchase data array gets duplicated, can yield double-processing of tickets.
+* Bug fix: Ensure that event is removed from purchases when ticket count set to 0.
+* Bug fix: Prevent submission of cart to payment if cart update still processing.
+* Change: Move marking of ticket delivery into notifications process.
+* Change: Support SameSite parameter when setting cookies on PHP 7.3.0+

 = 1.8.21 =